fortidg/gcp-fmg-ha/README.md

 ### Licensing

+{{%notice warning%}}
+**Warning:** Bootstrapping the configuration and license for FortiManager instances is not currently supported in this deployment.
+You will need to manually configure and license the instances after deployment.
+{{%/notice%}}

 There are three options for licensing the FortiManager VMs:

 "flex" (default) - Set license_type to "flex" and add two unused FortiFlex tokens to the "flex_tokens" variable.
 Ensure you are using the BYOL FortiManager image.
 For Example: